Statistics Netherlands (CBS) will treat your personal data with the utmost care. This page lists the measures we have taken to safeguard your privacy.

 CBS collects data from people, companies and institutions.
-Upon receipt of these data, all directly identifying personal details are removed as soon as possible.
+Upon receipt of these data, all directly identifying personal details are removed as soon as possible and replaced by a pseudo key.
 CBS uses these so-called pseudonymised data to conduct statistical research.
 CBS will only publish statistical information without identifiable or traceable personal data.
 Furthermore, CBS has taken measures to ensure protection from theft, loss or abuse of personal data.

 CBS will never supply identifiable data to third parties, including other government institutions.
 However, (academic) institutions may, under strict conditions, be given access to pseudonymised personal or corporate data.
 These are referred to as microdata.

 CBS meets the most stringent requirements as regards data protection.
 Every year, a privacy audit takes place which is carried out by an accredited external organisation and which results in a Privacy Audit Proof certificate.

 This is how CBS demonstrates its compliance with the regulations of the GDPR (the accountability principle).

 External registrars (data suppliers) are controllers in themselves and in many cases bear a statutory obligation to supply datasets to CBS.
 The controlling responsibility of data suppliers under the GDPR ceases to exist as soon as data have been received by CBS.

 CBS protects your data with technical and logistical measures.
 Following are the most important measures:

 - When you complete a survey or submit any data, this information is delivered to CBS in encoded form.
 The data are received by CBS in a secured environment.
 Only authorised personnel shall have access to these data.

 - At the earliest possible stage in the process, all directly identifiable personal data are removed from the files.
 This means datasets for research will never contain any data such as names, addresses or citizen service numbers (BSN).

 - All CBS employees are bound by an obligation of confidentiality and have signed a confidentiality agreement.